Chart Color Schemes

 Doreen has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified twenty projects that could affect this region.
-Notable projects include Bridge Inn Road Development Sites - Mernda Precinct 2A, Precinct 2A Doreen Development Plan, Laurimar Estate, and Bridge Inn Road Residential Development Site.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 20 projects that could affect the region.
+Notable ones include Bridge Inn Road Development Sites - Mernda Precinct 2A, Precinct 2A Doreen Development Plan, Laurimar Estate, and Bridge Inn Road Residential Development Site.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.